 I know we’re imperfect human beings who mess up and make mistakes, and this includes sliding into the dangers of gossip.
 But as grown-ups, we know better.
 So let’s try and do better, OK?

-Let’s put an end to the gossip.
+Let’s do our best to put an end to the gossip.

 5. Care for Pets